 Recently, this soothing childhood activity has been adopted by a slightly older demographic.
-What started as a quirky pastime has become a worldwide trend, as evidenced by the number of adult coloring books making their way onto international bestseller lists.
-This trend may be a throwback to childhood memory, but in actuality it may also be the books’ therapeutic properties that have them flying off shelves.
+What started as a quirky pastime has become a worldwide trend.
+The number of adult coloring books making their way onto international bestseller lists is evidence of this growth.
+Adult coloring books’ therapeutic properties may be what has them flying off shelves.

 The Science of Color